alphagov/paas-tech-docs/source/documentation/index.md

 GOV.UK PaaS is currently in private beta.

-GOV.UK PaaS is built using the open source [Cloud Foundry](https://www.cloudfoundry.org/) project, and runs on Amazon Web Services.
-[Read our blog post](https://governmentasaplatform.blog.gov.uk/2015/12/17/choosing-cloudfoundry/) for more information on why we chose Cloud Foundry.
+GOV.UK PaaS is built using the open source [Cloud Foundry](https://www.cloudfoundry.org/) [external link] project, and runs on Amazon Web Services.
+[Read our blog post](https://governmentasaplatform.blog.gov.uk/2015/12/17/choosing-cloudfoundry/) [external link] for more information on why we chose Cloud Foundry.
 Refer to the [features page](https://www.cloud.service.gov.uk/features) for more information on the GOV.UK PaaS.

-If you want to use the platform to host your app, contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 # Before you start